 In the Song Dynasty, screen printing developed again.
 Starch rubber powder was added to the dye used for screen printing, and it was mixed into paste for printing.
 Using paste printing to improve the oil-based paint originally used, this paste was used.
 Printed prints appear more colorful.
 Many foreign scholars who study screen printing have to admit that screen printing is an invention of China.
 An editorial article in an American screen printing magazine introduced Chinese screen printing as follows: “There is evidence that the Chinese used horsehair and stencils before 2000.
 The clothing of the early Ming Dynasty proved their competitive spirit and processing skills.
 Obviously They had the market at that time and researched the technical knowledge, because they switched to silk and improved the printing level.”
 Unfortunately, the long-term feudal society in China has hampered productivity and limited the development of screen printing technology, especially in the use of photosensitive adhesives.
 In modern screen printing, marked by screen-making, we are lagging behind.

 In Europe, around the 18th century, the stencil-empty version was widely used in the production of wall paper.
 In 1905, the British Sam Elu · Siwen developed the use of silk screen printing method, and obtained a patent.
 This method was later introduced to the United States, and a man named Joan Bruce Wass improved it and developed a method of multi-color printing with a silk screen for printing signs.
-Since then, screen printing technology has developed rapidly.
-It is also heavily used in commercial printing.
+Since then,

 There is a Japanese painter named Wan Shishi, who is the founder of modern Japanese screen printing.
 He went to the United States to study at the age of 16.
 After returning to China in 1918, he introduced this new screen printing technology from the United States to Japan.
 Polymerization plate making method” and obtained a patent.
 In 1923, in Shibaenbashi, Tokyo, he established a color printing technology company jointly operated by -.
 The industrialist Morian Ryuyama bought the patent and invested 400,000 yen.
 Wan Shi is responsible for the technical guidance of the company and strives to improve,